surrealroad/wp-safari-push/readme.txt

 --
 This plugin lets you prompt users to allow Safari Push notifications from your Wordpress site, and then send out Safari Push notifications to every user each time you publish a new post from Wordpress.
 There's also an option to send notifications directly from the plugin's settings page.

-Additionally, it lets you use the shortcode `[safari-push]` anywhere you like that will provide feedback to visitors on their notification status, and the shortcode `[safari-push-count]` to show how many subscribers you have.
+Additionally, it lets you use the shortcode `[safari-push]` anywhere you like that will provide feedback to visitors on their notification status, and the shortcode `[safari-push-count]` to show how many subscribers you have (there's also a dashboard widget to tell you this too).

 This plugin is intentionally kept simple, feel free to fork the source and modify it to suit your needs.